WPProfiler/core/README.md

 # Instructions

 * Place `0_wordpress_profiler.php` in the WordPress installation's `mu-plugins` folder
 * Access the troublesome parts of the site or just let it sit and collect reports.
-One of the ptohect goals has been to make an unsupervised monitoring system/agent.
+One of the project goals has been to make an unsupervised monitoring system/agent.
 * Go to the `wp-content` (or where ever you have set the content folder to be)`/profiler` and review the reports

 Tip: It is named `0_wordpress_profiler.php` so that the filesystem will ideally return it 1st in a list of files, so please avoid any other mu plugins starting with `0` :).
 OS configuration files in Linux use the same technique.